pavel-aramyan

 Engineering and IT Services Companies: These firms leverage PPM to ensure projects are in line with business objectives, efficiently allocate resources among competing projects, and enhance collaboration across departments, teams, and stakeholders.
 IT companies, in particular, prioritize projects based on customer needs, technology trends, and internal capabilities, aiming to increase profitability and guarantee customer satisfaction through timely delivery.

-Business Consulting and Professional Services: Companies in these sectors use project portfolios to align projects with strategic goals and optimize the deployment of experts across projects lower risks.
+Business Consulting and Professional Services: Companies in these sectors use project portfolios to align projects with goals and optimize the deployment of experts across projects to lower risks.
 Project managers prioritize tasks and assign personnel based on their skills, experiences, and client preferences, incorporating insights from previous projects to inform current and future initiatives.

 Marketing Services: Businesses offering marketing solutions apply PPM to organize campaigns effectively, prioritizing based on resource availability, budget limitations, customer significance, and the potential for maximum return on investment (ROI).